ejpalacios/p1-reader-premises/README.md

 - :white_check_mark: Add utilities to back up data from DB
 - Add example Jupyter Notebooks on data reading and visualisation
-- Add instructions for deployment in Raspberry Pi devices
+- :white_check_mark: Add instructions for deployment in Raspberry Pi devices

 ## Table of Contents